tutorcruncher/timecruncher/site/about.md

 ## Where TimeCruncher came from

-From 2008 to 2013 Bright Young Things Tuition struggled to find an efficient way of invoicing their clients.
+Bright Young Things Tuition struggled to find an efficient way of invoicing their clients.
 They tried numerous off-the-shelf tools for invoicing but nothing really worked.

 There were payroll tools but they had no concept of requiring an invoice before you paid tutors.
 Of course there were invoicing tools too but they did